MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ### HA/DR for critical components

-As you design and build your IoT solution, you must meet the SLA for failure recovery across the IoT solution stack.
-The SLA guides you regarding which critical system components need HA/DR. There are multiple approaches, from redundancy across the IoT solution stack to redundancy for specific layers.
+As you design and build your IoT solution, you must meet the SLA for failure recovery across the solution stack.
+Your SLA should guide you regarding which critical system components need HA/DR. There are multiple approaches, from redundancy across the IoT solution stack to redundancy for specific layers.
 Cost is also a major consideration to weigh against the importance of meeting SLAs.

 - Azure IoT services have defined uptime and availability targets.
 Review the SLAs for Azure IoT services that are part of your solution to see if they meet your uptime goals.
 For example, Azure IoT Hub has an SLA of 99.9%, which means you should plan for 1 minute and 36 seconds of potential downtime per day.
 The Azure IoT Hub SDK provides built-in, configurable logic to handle retries and backoff.